Official: Pipe-bomb suspect had hit list of targets

-The disclosure of the list came as 56-year-old Cesar Sayoc made his initial court appearance in Miami federal court Monday, and after bomb squads were called to a post office in Atlanta about a suspicious mailing to CNN that was similar to the pipe bomb packages recovered last week.
+The disclosure came as 56-year-old Cesar Sayoc made his initial court appearance in Miami federal court Monday, saying little but tearing up, and after bomb squads were called to a post office in Atlanta about a suspicious mailing to CNN similar to the pipe bomb packages recovered in the case last week.

-The official said authorities had recovered soldering equipment, a printer, and stamps similar to those used on the package bombs after arresting Sayoc last week in Florida.
-Authorities believe he was putting explosives together in his van.
+The official said authorities had recovered soldering equipment, a printer, and stamps similar to those used on the package bombs in the investigation into Sayoc, who was arrested last week in Florida.
+Authorities believe Sayoc was putting explosives together in his van.

-The official also said authorities have been scrutinizing Sayoc’s social media posts.
 The official wasn’t authorized to discuss the ongoing investigation and spoke on condition of anonymity to the AP.
+The official also said that, as part of the investigation, authorities were scrutinizing Sayoc’s social media posts.

 The FBI said via its Twitter account that the recovered package in Atlanta was “similar in appearance” to the bubble-wrapped manila envelopes authorities say were sent by Sayoc to intended targets from Delaware to California, including former President Barack Obama, former Secretary of State Hillary Clinton and former Vice President Joe Biden.